WHAT ARE WE FOR, WHAT DO WE DO?

 citizens' law-proposal works in practice, taking examples from other

-over ten years' experience I&R ~ GB puts forward proposals,
+over ten years' experience puts forward proposals,

 provides campaign resources, offers to provide speakers, organises